CROHN'S

 Lasting remission*

-Visible improvement of the intestinal lining
+Visible repair of the intestinal lining

 1. Inflammation: an immune response that includes swelling, redness, warmth, and pain